Maestro-111/movies-search-system/README.md

 https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset
 ```

 SQLite is used to store it.
-Currently, script to normalize data and populate database is not available.

 ## Methodology